edchao/crown/_posts/2015-11-01-Love_First.markdown

 author: Ed
 ---

-Before you speak a confronational word, pause to consider, in this moment, do I love this person?
+Before you speak a confrontational word, pause to consider, in this moment, do I love this person?
 How can my words be seasoned with grace if they do not proceed out of a heart that is controlled by love?